-53).
-S, had a longer leaf area duration particularly on the upper nodes of the main stem although maximum LAI values were similar.
-Increased node production 20-40 days after flowering and increased pod set on these upper nodes in $S_1$ over the other storage in $S_1$ and a slower rate of decline treatments was also observed.
-The vield increase from 2.77 t/ha to 3.55 t/ha (28%) from S1 to S1 was mainly associated with increased pod set on the upper nodes of the main stem.
-S1 reached physiological maturity 13 days after S, due to later flowering and pod set on the new nodes formed late in the growth cycle.
+treatments was also observed.
+The yield increase from 2.77 t/ha to 3.55 t/ha (28%) from S1 to S3 was mainly associated with increased pod set on the upper nodes of the main stem.
+S3 reached physiological maturity 13 days after S1 due to later flowering and pod set on the new nodes formed late in the growth cycle.

-Determinations of total carbohydrate content in the main stem (Fig. 54) at various stages shows a higher level of stem
+Determinations of total carbohydrate content in the main stem (Fig. 54) at various stages shows a higher level of stem storage in S_3 and a slower rate of decline